anoma/nspec/docs/tutorial/engines/index.juvix.md

     </figure>

-    Thus, the behavior of time stamping servers can be described as serving time stamping requests of the form:
+    Thus, the behavior of time stamping servers can be described as serving time stamping requests.

-    !!! quote "Time stamping request's form"
+    !!! quote "Details of a time stamping request"

+        A time stamp request has the following form:

-        `TimeStampRequest`( _hash:_ bytes , _destination:_ name )
+        `TimeStampRequest`( _hash:_ bytes, _destination:_ name )

-        where `TimeStampRequest` is the message _tag,_ and the arguments of the message are
+        where `TimeStampRequest` is the message _tag_ and the arguments of the message are

         hash